 - Medical malpractice cases

-For example, in a case involving a car crash, an accident reconstructionist may be able to calculate vehicle speeds, locations, momentums and stopping distances.
+For example, in a case involving a car crash, an accident reconstructionist may be able to calculate a vehicle's speed, location, momentum and stopping distance.
 Health care providers can testify about the severity of an injury and how it is connected to the accident.
 This can be especially helpful if the case is about the aggravation or a preexisting condition.

 In a case involving a commercial truck crash, an expert on commercial truck regulations may be able to testify on how these vehicles must be maintained and can interpret data from the on-board recording device present in many commercial trucks.